 The following constraints are used in the investment strategy to achieve the environmental and social objectives this product promotes for the securities it holds directly:

 - The ESG analysis coverage rate

-- .
-The ESG analysis coverage rate for the product's direct investments exceeds 90%: This rate is a percentage of total assets.
+The ESG analysis coverage rate for the product's direct investments exceeds 90%.
+This rate is expressed as a percentage of total assets.

-- The portfolio's average ESG rating
+- The exclusion rate